A GAN-Based Framework for Generating STFT Spectrograms of Rare Acoustic Events in Structural Health Monitoring: Conclusion

 \section{Conclusion}

-This study proposed a GAN-based data augmentation framework to address the challenges of data scarcity and class imbalance in SHM applications.
+This study proposed a GAN-based framework for representation-level synthesis of STFT spectrograms associated with rare acoustic events in SHM.
 A novel customized model, STFTSynth, was introduced to generate realistic STFT spectrograms of various structural events.
 By integrating Dilated Residual Blocks and Bidirectional GRU layers, the model enhances both spectral and temporal coherence of the generated data.
 STFTSynth was evaluated against established baselines—DCGAN, WGAN-GP, and LSGAN—using quantitative metrics (SSIM, PSNR, and FID) and qualitative visual assessments.

 The results demonstrate that STFTSynth consistently achieves the highest SSIM and PSNR values, indicating its superior ability to generate high-quality spectrograms with minimal distortion.
 FID scores further confirm that STFTSynth produces the most realistic samples in the majority of cases, although LSGAN shows competitive performance for specific classes, such as the Trimmer event.
 In contrast, WGAN-GP consistently exhibited the weakest performance, with lower SSIM and PSNR values, highlighting its limitations in preserving fine-grained structural and visual details.
 Qualitative assessments align closely with the quantitative results, with STFTSynth-generated spectrograms visually resembling real-world patterns more accurately than those produced by other models.
-The findings strongly validate STFTSynth’s effectiveness as a superior approach for synthetic STFT spectrogram generation, offering a promising solution for enhancing event detection and improving data-driven SHM systems.
+The findings validate STFTSynth as an effective representation-level generator of single-channel STFT spectrograms for rare acoustic events in SHM.
+The results demonstrate improved spectrogram fidelity and distributional similarity compared with the selected GAN baselines.
+The effect of the generated samples on downstream event classification, damage detection, or anomaly detection remains a direction for future work.

-\subsection{Acknowledgment}
+\section{Acknowledgment}

 The authors would like to express their sincere gratitude to Strada dei Parchi SpA for providing the opportunity and support necessary to conduct the experimental tests.